 Getting the Medical Care You Need

-- Bring your health and medicine history with you, as well as a list of questions you want answered during your appointment.
+- Bring your health and medicine history with you.
+And bring a list of questions you want answered during your appointment.

 - Make sure you understand your doctor's key points about your health and any possible tests and treatments.